-On the first day, you meet your guides and learn everything you need to know, such as how to pack and what to do if your canoe tips.
+On the first day, you’ll come to Amnicon’s base camp to meet your guides and learn everything you need to know to be prepared for a safe and fun experience.
 We do a big campfire on our sandy beach of Lake Superior that night.

-The next morning, we drive you out to the Namekagon.
-You spend each day paddling down the river, setting up camp each afternoon.
+The next morning, we drive you out to the Namekagon and the adventure begins!
+Each day you’ll paddle down the river, setting up camp each afternoon.
 There is time to swim, explore, and play before cooking dinner over the fire.
-You end each evening with a meaningful community conversation around the fire.
-At the end of your trip, we’ll pick you up and bring you back to Amnicon.
+You’ll end each evening with a intentional and meaningful community conversation around the fire.
+After three nights camping along the river, we’ll pick you up and bring you back to Amnicon.

 frequently asked questions